23 Pixar Shorts for Teaching Elements of Literature (+ 2 Bonus Recommendations)

 Pixar shorts are perfect for teaching a wide range of skills, from elements of literature to writing dialogue and identifying evidence to support claims.
 Because they are short, well-crafted, and engaging, they allow us to create introductory activities that allow our students to review and practice these skills before applying them to the more complex grade-level texts in our curriculum.
 They’ve been a hit in our classrooms for years, and we hope you’ll find them as useful as we have!

-Looking for materials to go with the Pixar shorts we’ve discussed here?
-Check out our Pixar Shorts for Teaching Theme lesson, which includes multiple options for presenting information to students and engaging them in practice activities.
-We’ve also created a mini-unit introducing the elements of plot, which includes an activity in which students practice creating plot diagrams for three Pixar shorts before moving on to an episode of Modern Family and, eventually, Frank R. Stockton’s short story “The Lady, or the Tiger?”
+If you’re looking to cover even more elements of literature with Pixar shorts, we’ve also created a mini-unit introducing the elements of plot, which includes an activity in which students practice creating plot diagrams for three Pixar shorts before moving on to an episode of Modern Family and, eventually, Frank R. Stockton’s short story “The Lady, or the Tiger?”